 This US manufacturer makes custom handles, hinges, locks and fittings.
 There are nearly 100 finishes to choose from, including verdigris, burnished gold and red bronze.
 ‘No.2028’ lever, price on application, nanz.com

-Since Ochre was founded 22 years ago, it’s become renowned for its refined aesthetic.
-The collection includes walnut and oak ‘Viking handles’ and saddle-leather handles– both with distinctive patinated bronze or pewter knuckles.
+Since they were founded 22 years ago, Ochre has become renowned for its refined aesthetic.
+The collection includes walnut and oak ‘Viking handles’ and saddle-leather handles – both with distinctive patinated bronze or pewter knuckles.
 Leather handle, from £319.20, ochre.net

-British brand Croft offers everything from Art Deco and Victorian to Georgian ranges.
+This British brand offers everything from Art Deco and Victorian to Georgian ranges.
 Its latest ‘Elements’ collection is refreshingly contemporary.
 Oval knob on school board backplate, from £78.20, croft.co.uk

 A contemporary style characterises Italian company Mandelli 1953’s new handles, ‘Grint’ and ‘Kuki’.
 The former has spherical engravings on the neck; the latter comes in a choice of finishes.
 From £173.93, mandelli.it

-Italian manufacturer Olivari has teamed up with heavyweights Rem Koolhaas, Piero Lissoni and Vincent Van Duysen on its newest door handles.
+The Italian manufacturer has teamed up with heavyweights Rem Koolhaas, Piero Lissoni and Vincent Van Duysen on its newest door handles.
 ‘ABC’ handle by Rem Koolhaas, £103.80, olivari.co.uk

 This article first appeared in ELLE Decoration November 2018